The Lodger: A Story of the London Fog: Directorial style and cinematography

-In framing the shots, Hitchcock was heavily influenced by post-war horror, social unrest and the emotional fear of abnormality and madness.
-The film is entirely silent, but words were not necessary given the visual method of storytelling.
+In framing the shots, Hitchcock was influenced by post-war horror, social unrest and the emotional fear of abnormality and madness.
+The film is silent, but words were not necessary given the visual method of storytelling.

 A memorable scene occurs when the Buntings look up at their kitchen ceiling, listening to the lodger pacing above.
 The ceiling then becomes transparent and the lodger is then seen walking on it (a thick sheet of toughened glass was used).
 According to the Criterion Collection review by Philip Kemp, this scene was composed of "sixty-five shots in just over six minutes, with no title cards to interrupt.
 Some disconcerting camera angles, including one straight down the staircase as we see the lodger’s disembodied hand sliding down the banister."

-Early in the film, the lodger's room is shown filled with paintings by Edward Burne-Jones of nude blonde women who resemble the Avenger's victims, but among them is a painting of Saint George freeing a woman from being sacrificed; this may be Hitchcock's use of foreshadowing to suggest that the lodger is not the actual killer.
+Early in the film, the lodger's room is shown filled with paintings by Edward Burne-Jones of nude blonde women who resemble the Avenger's victims, but among them is a painting of Saint George freeing a woman from being sacrificed; this may be Hitchcock's use of foreshadowing to suggest that the lodger is not the killer.